Laron Williams: Trial, imprisonment and death

 Following his arrest, Williams was separately charged with first-degree murder relating to the deaths of Cox and Jackson, each of which carried a possible death sentence.
 At the subsequent two trials, he was found guilty and sentenced to die in the electric chair.
 His initial execution dates were set for March 15 and July 14 of that year, but were delayed by automatic appeals to the Tennessee Supreme Court.
 During this time, Williams gave an interview to reporter Charles Thornton of the Memphis Press-Scimitar, where he discussed his case and reasserted his innocence, professing his belief that his convictions would be quashed and he would a free man after serving 1-to-5 years for the prison escape.

 On July 8, 1985, during an exercise period at the Tennessee State Prison, Williams was attacked by a group of fellow death row inmates who proceeded to beat him with their fists and exercise weights.
 While the fight was quickly broken up, Williams was seriously injured and had to be driven to the nearby hospital, where he subsequently succumbed to his injuries.
 In the aftermath of the incident, prison authorities determined that the inmates' motive was that Williams had been spending too much time on the prison telephone, which angered them.

-Two inmates, Cecil Johnson and Tony Bobo, were both convicted of second degree murder for killing Williams.
+Two inmates, Cecil Johnson Jr. and Tony Bobo, were both convicted of second degree murder for killing Williams.
 On appeal, their convictions were overturned and reduced to voluntary manslaughter following a trial, after which they each received 8-year sentences.
 Johnson was executed for the 1980 triple murder which originally sent him to death row on December 2, 2009.
 Bobo had been on death row for the murder of a woman in 1983 and had also been linked to the murders of two men in 1982 and 1983.
 Bobo was later convicted of first degree murder for the murder of another fellow death row inmate, Thomas Lee Crouch, and received a life term, albeit his original death sentence was reduced to life in prison in 1995 after he was ruled to be intellectually disabled.
 Bobo was later sentenced to life without parole for crimes committed during a prison escape in 1998.